TypeStrong/typedoc-site/guides/declaration-references.md

 -   `new` - Refers to the constructor of a class or type.
 -   `index` - Refers to a reflection's index signatures.
 -   `complex` - Refers to reflections which represent some type.
+-   `getter` - (TypeDoc specific, 0.23.3+) Refers to the get signature of an accessor.
+-   `setter` - (TypeDoc specific, 0.23.3+) Refers to the set signature of an accessor.

 ```ts
 /**